YongoDavid/Demo-2024/README.md

 it wasnt as complecated as the first way i was trying to , i will push the code to github now I need to try and make this list of properties appear as it should

-I knew this wasnt going to be easy so i just have to keep going Progress , KEEP GOING , NO progress KEEP GOING as long as i am on the right track
+I knew this wasnt going to be easy so i just have to keep going , Progress KEEP GOING , NO progress KEEP GOING as long as i am on the right track i cant stop

 There is progress on the Estate project , the form is acting just as it should is to delete the old server and create a new one , then move from localstorage to the actual server